Fourth Sunday After the Epiphany: Mark 1:21-28

 We Do Not See

 Mark wrote that Jesus and his new followers went to Capernaum.
-It makes sense.
-According to Mark at the beginning of the next chapter, Capernaum is where Jesus lived.
-And that is part of the back story here, part of what this Gospel does not tell us, part of what we do not see.
+It makes sense—Capernaum is where Jesus lived.
+That’s part of the back story here, part of what this Gospel does not tell us outright, part of what we do not see.

 This time, though, there is something new.
-Jesus has a following, a new set of disciples.
-And this time, straightaway, there is a challenge—a man with an “unclean spirit” barges in and harangues Jesus, presumably speaking in the voice of this unnamed spirit.
-When Jesus tells the spirit to leave the man, and it does, the people watching are amazed.
+Jesus has a following, a set of disciples, although they don’t sound very impressive.
+And this time, straightaway, there is a challenge—a man with an “unclean spirit” barges in and harangues Jesus, presumably speaking its strange words in the voice of this wretched man.
+When Jesus tells the spirit to leave the man, it does, the people watching are amazed.

-That makes twice in the same passage that the audience is amazed or astounded, first with the authority that Jesus displays in teaching, second with his power in casting out a demonic spirit.
+That makes twice in the same passage that the audience is amazed or astounded: first, with the authority that Jesus displays in teaching, and second with his power in casting out a demonic spirit.

-We could delve into trying to understand the demonic spirit in other ways that are more acceptable to modern thought, such as by recasting the man’s condition as an illness, but it does violence to the story as it is told.
+We could delve into trying to understand this demon in other ways that are more acceptable to modern thought, such as by recasting the man’s condition as an illness, but that would do violence to the story as it is told.
 Mark’s story is one of opposites and one of anticipation.

 Opposites, then.
 Jesus is accepted by the religious leaders and worshipers in the synagogue.
 At the same time, he is challenged by a voice speaking for demonic powers, who recognize him and fear his presence.
-The irony is that in the end it is not demons who put Jesus to death: it is the religious leaders.
+The irony is that in the end it is not demons who put Jesus to death—it is the religious people.

 Anticipation.
 When Jesus casts out the unclean spirit, it cries out with a loud voice as it leaves the man.
 Mark describes the death of Jesus in the same way in verse 37 of chapter 15.

 The power that challenged Jesus in the beginning was not the one that killed him, or maybe it was.
-Maybe it was hard to recognize the same intent in such apparently different people.
+Maybe it was hard to recognize the same intent in such apparently different, plainly decent, people.
 There are some real life lessons there.
 Expect challenges, for one, particularly just when things start going well, and sometimes from unforeseen places.

 We might think about the anticipation written into Mark’s Gospel, this early echo of the death of Jesus captured in the casting out of a demon.
 The demon is driven, wrenched out of a man with a loud cry of pain and rage.
 Jesus breathes out his life with a loud cry, but of what?
 And though Jesus journeyed toward his own crucifixion just as surely as that man walked into the synagogue, was there a difference in how they left this life?
 Does it matter that Jesus knowingly walked toward his end, while the man was driven by powers he did not understand?

 There are echoes in our lives as well, moments when we are reminded of the brevity of this life, when we pause in anticipation of our own end.
 That is good, to be reminded, to remember.
-Otherwise we are like those ancient scribes, scratching out the details of our lives to distract us from living.
+Otherwise we are like those ancient scribes, scratching out the details of our lives to distract us from living, to distract us from dying.
 There is power in being reminded of death.
 We do not cherish things we believe we cannot lose, do we?
 If we believe that we will see days without end, will we ever pause to watch a child play or marvel at a star we have not seen?

 There’s a watch you can buy that counts down the seconds left in your life.
 Really.
 It is based on actuarial tables, general forecasts of life expectancy, something like that.
 You can find it here, if you’re interested: mytikker.com (I have no commercial interest—the link is only for the curious.
 And no, I don’t intend to buy one either.)
 The idea is that being reminded of the brevity of life might help one appreciate living.

-Power is not control.
-Truth is not rules.
-Life is not without pain, but it is worth it to live.
+Control is not power.
+Rules are not truth.
+Life is not without pain, but it is worth the pain to live.